-Due to the COVID-19 pandemic, certain Public Utility Commissions, regulatory agencies, and other governmental authorities in most of our markets continue to maintain orders prohibiting energy services companies from door-to-door marketing, and in some cases telemarketing, during the pandemic, which has restricted some of the manners we use to market for organic sales.
-Since March 2020, the Company continues to hold off on active door-to-door marketing activities in all markets regardless of states' regulations.
+Due to the COVID-19 pandemic, certain Public Utility Commissions, regulatory agencies, and other governmental authorities in all of our markets have issued orders prohibiting energy services companies from door-to-door marketing, and in some cases telemarketing, during the pandemic, which has restricted some of the manners we use to market for organic sales.
+In March 2020, the Company ceased door-to-door marketing activities in all markets regardless of states' regulations.

-During the three months ended September 30, 2020, we added approximately 12,000 RCEs through organic web sales and telemarketing activities.
+During the three months ended June 30, 2020, we added approximately 8,000 RCEs through organic web sales and telemarketing activities.
 This amount was significantly lower than historical periods due to the marketing limitations discussed above, as well as an active decision to slow sales activities as we focus our efforts to improve our organic sales channels, including vendor selections and sales quality.
-As most markets continue to enforce a ban on door-to-door activities, and we are focused on rebuilding our sales infrastructure, we do not anticipate piloting door-to-door campaigns until late fourth quarter of 2020, but we will continue to market in the manners that are permitted.
+As most markets continue to enforce a ban on door-to-door activities, and we are focused on rebuilding our sales infrastructure, we do not anticipate any large scale doorto-door campaigns until late fourth quarter of 2020, but we will continue to market in the manners that are permitted.
 Although we expect to acquire less customers organically in future periods than we have historically while marketing restrictions are in place, which may cause our customer book to decrease, we are unable to predict the ultimate effect on our organic sales, financial results, cash flows, and liquidity at this time.